JetBrains/amper/README.md

   compose: enabled
 ```

 A couple of things are worth mentioning.
-First, the platform-specific `dependencies:` sections with the `@<platform>`-qualifier.
+First, note the platform-specific dependencies: sections with the `@<platform>` qualifier.
 [The platform qualifier](docs/Documentation.md#platform-qualifier) can be used both in the manifest and also in the file layout.
-The qualifier organizes the code, dependencies and settings for a certain platform.
+The qualifier organizes the code, dependencies, and settings for a certain platform.
-Second, the `dependencies:` section support not only Kotlin and Maven dependencies, but also [platform-specific package managers](docs/Documentation.md#native-dependencies), such as CocoaPods, Swift Package Manager and others.
+Second, the dependencies: section allows not only Kotlin and Maven dependencies, but also [platform-specific package managers](docs/Documentation.md#native-dependencies), such as CocoaPods, Swift Package Manager, and others.

-These examples show only a limited set of Amper features, of course.
-Look at the [tutorial](docs/Tutorial.md), [documentation](docs/Documentation.md) and [example projects](examples) to get more insight on the Amper design and its functionality.
+Naturally, these examples show only a limited set of Amper features.
+Look at the [documentation](docs/Documentation.md), [tutorial](docs/Tutorial.md), and [example projects](examples) to get more insight into Amper’s design and functionality.

 ### More examples
 Check our more real world examples: